Updated June 2022

 Get a dose of creative energy along with your coffee at The Art We Are Cafe, a downtown gallery turned café.
-Art from local painters and photographers lines the walls, and works of local potters and jewelers are on display.
-Brunch on bacon wraps, veggie quiche, or housemade spanakopita.
+Art from local painters and photographers lines the walls and works of local potters and jewelers are on display.
+Brunch on bacon wraps, veggie quiche, or homemade spanakopita.

 Kamloops Regional Farmers' Market

-Walk on over to the Kamloops Regional Farmers' Market, which runs on Saturday (200 block of St Paul Street from 8:30am-12:30pm) and Wednesday mornings (400 block of Victoria Street from 8:00am-1:30pm) through to the end of October before shifting indoors for the winter.
-Fall brings out a cornucopia of squash and pumpkins to admire while you pick up treats like caramel honey and mini apple pies.
+In the spring and summer, with coffee in hand walk on over to the Kamloops Farmers' Market, which runs on Saturday (200 block of St Paul Street from 8:30am-12:30pm) and Wednesday mornings (400 block of Victoria Street from 8:00am-1:30pm).
+Once the weather gets cooler at the end of October, they will shift indoors but it is still worth the trip out for all the freshly made fruit, vegetables, and goodies.

 Back Alley Art Gallery

 Add a little activity to your day with a stroll around the back alleys of downtown.
-This self-guided tour leads you through the 31 murals; grab a coffee and soak up the street art at your own pace.
+The Back Alley Art Gallery is one ff Kamloops most surprising and fun experiences.
+This self-guided tour leads you through the 31 murals; don’t forget your camera (your bound to find a few shots perfect for the ‘gram) and soak up the street art at your own pace.